0foo/study_notes/rhcsa-summary/topics/user_group.md

 * change info
     * useradd/usermod/userdel (can see all the options with help)
     * groupadd/groupmod/groupdel (can see all the options with help)
+    * gpasswd: add/remove user from group
+    * alternative add/remove user from group
-    * usermod -aG groupname username, to add to a group
+        * usermod -aG groupname username
+        * usermod -G <all groups minus one to remove>

 * view info
     * groups username, to view groups a user is in